 Walking Taco vs Frito Pie

 Frito pie is usually made like a casserole and baked in the oven.
-The easier way to make them is to use a crockpot or a pan and stove top.
+But who wants to turn the oven on in the summer.

 If you are going to be gone all day and want an easy meal to come home to then throw your chili in a crockpot and set it to low.
 Your chili will be ready to go on top of the fritos as soon as you get home.